Transportation of Dangerous Goods (TDG) - Overview

 - Preparation of documents such as shipping papers

-- Using dangerous goods safety marks to communicate hazards that the product may pose to public or environment
+- Using dangerous goods safety marks to communicate hazards that the product may pose to the public or the environment

 - Selection of appropriate containment (packaging)